 It’s here you have to be careful.

 Unless you’re a budding David Bailey you will need to use royalty free images (it helps avoid nasty letters from lawyers demanding hundreds of pounds for breach of copyright).
-Too many adviser websites include toe curlingly cliched stock images; a picture of the Gherkin for example when they are based in Wales and only looking for clients locally.
+Too many financial planner websites include toe curlingly cliched stock images; a picture of the Gherkin for example when they are based in Wales and only looking for clients locally.
 Or an unfeasibly fashionable, happy and tanned, grey haired couple, strolling hand in hand down the beach, to illustrate the benefits of retirement planning.

 With the quality of stock images getting better and the cost falling, there’s really no excuse for clichés.